About the association of food journalists

 Annual programming includes the AFJ awards competition, which takes place every spring.

 Members of this international group meet at an annual conference to discuss topics ranging from food history to reader engagement.
-In recent years the AFJ has traveled to Park City, Memphis and Seattle.
-The 2017 conference will take place in Philadelphia on Sept.
-13 -15.
-Join us.
+In recent years the AFJ has traveled to Park City, Memphis, Seattle, Philadelphia and Phoenix.

 Meet the executive board